-Command Description Argument n and Information dem0pctma n Sets/displays the Demand signal value that corresponds to 0% actuator position. n = Demand signal as a decimal in mA.
-Minimum value is 0.50; maximum value is 100% Demand less 4.00 mA (e.g., if 100% Demand is 20.00 mA, the 0% value must be set for 16.00 mA or less). dem100pctma n Sets/displays the Demand signal value that corresponds to 100% actuator position. n = Demand signal as a decimal in mA.
+Command Description Argument n and Information dem0pctma n Sets/displays the Demand signal value that corresponds to 0% actuator position. dem100pctma n Sets/displays the Demand signal value that corresponds to 100% actuator position. n = Demand signal as a decimal in mA.
 Minimum value is 0% Demand plus 4.00 mA (e.g., if 0% Demand is 4.00 mA, the 100% value must be set for 8.00 mA or greater).
-Maximum value is 21.00 mA. demlos n Sets/displays the Demand signal threshold, below which the DCM-2 recognizes the signal has been lost.
+Maximum value is 21.00 mA. demlos n Sets/displays the Demand signal threshold, below which the DCM-3 recognizes the signal has been lost.
 The threshold is entered as a value in mA.
-This command also sets/displays the action initiated by the drive during LOS (Loss Of Signal).
+This command also sets/displays the action initiated by the actuator during LOS (Loss Of Signal).
 LOS action options are "sip" (stay in place) or "gtp" (go to position).
 Demlos always reports both settings, but only sets one argument at a time.
-Demlos must be used twice to set both the threshold and action. n = Demand signal in mA below which LOS occurs (e.g., the typical value for a 4-20 mA system is 3.20).
-OR- n = "sip", "gtp" or "pat".
-The "pat" argument acts the same as "sip", but also suppresses the alarmthis is used in some pulsed applications. demlosgtp n Sets/displays the position to which the actuator will run upon loss of the Demand signal (LOS).
-This command has no effect if the actuator is set to "sip" (stay in place). n = desired position of actuator expressed as a percentage of actuator travel in decimal form (e.g., 50% = 50.00). trimdem4ma 4 Trims the Demand analog-to-digital sensing circuit to be accurate at 4 mA.
+Demlos must be used twice to set both the threshold and action. n = Demand signal in mA below which LOS occurs (e.g., the typical value for a 4-20 mA system is 3.20). -OR- n = "sip", "gtp" or "pat".
+The "pat" argument acts the same as "sip", but also suppresses the alarm this is used in some pulsed applications. demlosgtp n Sets/displays the position to which the actuator will run upon loss of the Demand signal (LOS).
+This command has no effect if the actuator is set to "sip" (stay in place). n = desired position of actuator expressed as a percentage of actuator travel in decimal form (e.g., 50% = 50.00). demlosgtp delay n Sets the time delay in seconds before the actuator will move to the position set in "demlosgtp".
+Entering this command without an argument will return the present gtp and delay settings. n = time delay in seconds.
+Acceptable values are 0 (default) to 25.5. trimdem4ma 4 Trims the Demand analog-to-digital sensing circuit to be accurate at 4 mA.
 This command should only be used when the Demand signal at the actuator is exactly 4.0 mA.
-Trim is factory set and should not normally require recalibration.
-"4" is the only acceptable value; this trim can only be performed at 4 mA. trimdem20ma 20 Trims the Demand analog-to-digital sensing circuit to be accurate at 20 mA.
+Trim is factory set and should not normally require recalibration. trimdem20ma 20 Trims the Demand analog-to-digital sensing circuit to be accurate at 20 mA.
 This command should only be used when the Demand signal at the actuator is exactly 20.0 mA.
 Trim is factory set and should not normally require recalibration.
 "20" is the only acceptable value; this trim can only be performed at 20 mA.